aws-samples/amazon-lex-customerservice-workshop/03_AmazonConnectIntegration/Readme.md

 1. Open the [Amazon Connect console](https://console.aws.amazon.com/connect/home?region=us-east-1) and select your Amazon Connect instance.
 2. Select **Contact flows** on the left hand navigation.
-3. In the **Amazon Lex** section select **+ Add Lex Bot**, select the `InternationalPlan' bot and klick on **Save Lex Bots**.
+3. In the **Amazon Lex** section select **+ Add Lex Bot**, select the `InternationalPlan` bot and klick on **Save Lex Bots**.
 </details>

 ### Test your Amazon Lex enabled Amazon Connect contact flow
-Dial your phone number to confirm functionality of contact flow and Amazon Lex integration.
+Dial your Amazon Connect contact center phone number to confirm functionality of contact flow and Amazon Lex integration.
 Use 1234 when asked for your pin code.

 ### Extend contact flow integration to submit dialer ID to Amazon Lex
 In this last step we are enhancing the customer input configuration of the contact flow to submit the dialer ID to Amazon Lex for authentication.